accez/Movie-Characters-API/README.md

 to handel and look through a movie database.

 ## Description

-An in-depth paragraph about your project and overview of use.

 The task is to create a RESTfull api using Java Spring to handle and use a postgres database seeded with movie data.

-The database stores three different object that are movie, character and franchise.
+The database stores three different object movie, character and franchise.

 Relations between this are that a movie can have many characters and a character can be in many movies, and a movie can be in a franchise but a franchise can have many movies.